 Fats are often overlooked in today's 'athlete' diets.
 Since the 90's fats got a bad reputation.
 So in everyone's mind, fat equals fat around your belly.
 In reality, fat from food and stored body fat are two different things.
 Everyone needs fat in their diet.
 From active to non active people, fat is needed.

 Since we are trying to get bigger, fat is 20% of our total intake.
 Don't worry it will not magically stick to your belly.
 There's different kinds of fat.
 There is Saturated, and Unsaturated fat.
 The saturated fat has a sub category of Trans fats, while the Unsaturated fats have Poly and Mono.
 You should avoid Saturated fats, and avoid Trans fats at all costs, since all they do is clog arteries and have 0 beneficial results in your body.
 "Avoiding Trans fat at all costs cannot be stressed enough!"

-Poly and Mono are helpful and help the body and have been proven to raise natural testosterone.
-Something that every lifter can appreciate.
+Poly and Mono are helpful and help the body.
 These 'good fats' belong to the Essential Fatty Acids (EFA's) which are needed for your body and are quite good for you.
 They have little to none bad benefits.

 Salmon and fish are excellent sources of protein and the fat that we want.
 There's virtually no Saturated fat in fish and that is good to keep your bulk diet clean.
 Be sure to consume a lot of nuts and cook with olive oil.

 These will give you pure EFA's and will be very good for your body and healthy for your system.
 Please don't overlook fat, because it plays an important role in any diet, bulking or cutting.
 Good Fats Nuts, Olive oil, Fish, Seeds